trustgraph-ai/trustgraph/README.md

 </div>

-Build AI Agents You Can Actually Trust.
+Build AI Agents you can ***actually*** trust.
 Define and deploy trustworthy, intelligent AI agents. **TrustGraph** overcomes the "black box" limitations of other platforms by providing a transparent, deploy-anywhere solution with sophisticated GraphRAG that grounds agent responses with accessed-controlled, modular knowledge packages built from your data.

 ---